skywolf829/APMGSRN/README.md

 On smaller graphics cards, you may have to reduce the batch size used for tests.
 This test will also save a reconstructed scalar field sampled from the network at the same resolution of the original data in ```Output/Reconstruction/temp.nc```, which may be readily visualized in Paraview.

-To check that the offline renderer works:
+To check that the offline renderer works (this may take a minute to work the first time for setup):

 ```
 python Code/renderer.py --load_from temp